galawaydude/data-place/100 operating-systems/Process Management.md

 - Note: In a non-preemptive algorithm like FCFS, the Waiting Time is equal to the Response Time, because a process must wait its entire turn before it ever gets to run for the first time.
 #### **The Convoy Effect

+The FCFS algorithm suffers from a significant problem known as the Convoy Effect.
+This occurs when a process with a very long burst time arrives before other processes that have very short burst times.
+The short processes get stuck waiting behind the long one, much like a convoy of fast cars stuck behind a slow truck on a single-lane road.
+This leads to a drastic increase in the average waiting time for the system.

+### **Shortest Job First

+Basically at a particular instant, we check